knative/func/templates/springboot/events/README.md

 ## Cleanup

-To clean the deployed function run:
+To remove the deployed function from your cluster, run:

 ```shell
 func delete